rpothin/PowerPlatform-ALM-With-GitHub-Template/Documentation/Repository-Content.md

       - delete the just-in-time Dataverse Build environment
       - delete the release branch if deployment of the considered solution to the just-in-time Dataverse Build environment fails
       - create a GitHub release as draft with the unmanaged and managed versions of the considered solution
-      - import the managed version of the considered solution to the Dataverse Production environment
+      - import the managed version of the considered solution to the Dataverse Production environment (*using the **import-solution** reusable workflow*)
       - publish the GitHub release initialized earlier
 - [**clean-dev-workspace-when-issue-closed-or-deleted**](../.github/workflows/clean-dev-workspace-when-issue-closed-or-deleted.yml):
    - Trigger: issue closed or deleted